ices-eg/ICES-VMS-and-Logbook-Data-Call/Description_of_Changes.md

 1. Cleaning TACSAT data:

-   - The new version uses the `sf` package for spatial operations, while the original version uses the `sp` package.
+   - The new version exclusively uses the `sf` package for spatial operations.
    - The new version calculates the percentage of remaining records after each cleaning step, which is not done in the original version.
    - The new version uses the `tacsatInHarbour` function to identify points in the harbor, while the original version uses the `pointInHarbour` function.
    - The new version removes the `inHarbour` column from the TACSAT data frame after filtering out points in the harbor, which is not done in the original version.